kkjdaniel/bgg-mcp/README.md

 BGG MCP provides access to the BoardGameGeek API through the [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol), enabling retrieval and filtering of board game data, user collections, and profiles.
 The server is implemented in Go, using the [GoGeek](https://github.com/kkjdaniel/gogeek) library, which helps ensure robust API interactions.

-> [!IMPORTANT]
-> The previous Smithery deployment was removed unexpectedly - this has been restored but may cause if issues with old connections.
-If you connected to Smithery before 16/10/25, refresh your setup using the updated link and connector URL below.

 Price data is provided by [BoardGamePrices.co.uk](https://boardgameprices.co.uk), offering real-time pricing from multiple retailers.

 Game recommendations are powered by [Recommend.Games](https://recommend.games/), which provides algorithmic similarity recommendations based on BoardGameGeek data.